CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/BloodMagic/Events/RitualEvent.md

 ## Event Class
-You will need to cast the event in the function header as this class:
+You will need to cast the event in the function header as one of these classes:
 ```
 //Superclass, all ritual Events are this class.
 mods.bloodmagic.RitualEvent